The Gluten Connection to Compulsive Overeating

 Gluten-Overeating_GlutenFoods.jpg

-Have you ever wondered why that little slice of birthday cake leads to a day, week or month of binge eating?
-Well, you are not alone.
 We are a country plagued with cravings that fuel compulsive overeating.
-Some people crave sweets and others breads and pasta, but one thing that most of the foods we crave have in common is that they contain gluten.
+Some people crave sweets and while some crave breads and pasta, but one thing that most of the foods we crave have in common is that they contain gluten.

 There are two main reasons why gluten is so addicting:

-1. Gluten makes your blood sugar rise quickly
+1. Gluten makes your blood sugar rise quickly.

 Let’s look at these in more detail.